pavitranew/session-7-rest-ang/README.md

 });
 ```

-And run `http://localhost:3001/pirate/matt` noting the console's output.
+And run `http://localhost:3001/pirate/matt` noting the Terminal's output.

 ###Other Routes and Modules